vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_5_The_Long_View_for_Humanity.md

 Success, therefore, puts humans as a part of nature, not apart from nature.
 Anything else is failure.
 The closer we are to nature, the more likely we are to succeed.

 Nature prepared a biosphere that has stood the test of time.
-Natural selection has operated to eliminate non-viable solutions and create inter- dependencies cleverly balanced in a stable equilibrium of sorts.
+Natural selection has operated to eliminate non-viable solutions and create interdependencies cleverly balanced in a stable equilibrium of sorts.
 Elements of modern human civilization-our cities, agricultural practices, fossil fuel dependence-have not withstood the test of time, nor can they.
 Which system would be the wiser bet for long-term survival: the well adapted natural world, or the artificial world humans have erected and operated for a few dozen decades-without attention to sustainable principles?
 The answer seems obvious.

 [^52]:  hardly different from $18,000 per year, so if you're going this far already, why not?